-So, theoretically innovative procedures do not appear to provide clear benefits in significantly improved settlement outcomes, yet they often also impose the additional costs of being rather complicated to understand and implement.
+Thus, innovative arbitration procedures with superior theoretical properties do not appear to provide clear benefits of significantly improved settlement outcomes, yet they often also impose the additional costs of being rather complicated to understand and implement.

 Overconfidence and the narcotic effect

-On the discrepancy between theoretical predictions and empirical evidence of existing arbitration procedures, a key variable is the bargainers’ expectations of what the arbitrator deems a fair settlement.
+Regarding the discrepancy between theoretical predictions and empirical evidence of existing arbitration procedures, key factors are the bargainers’ expectations of what the arbitrator deems a fair settlement.
 Divergent expectations will affect both theoretical predictions and empirical outcomes.

 While dispute rates may be the most important and commonly examined outcome measure in evaluating arbitration procedures, there is also legitimate concern over whether arbitration is habit-forming.
-In other words, repeated use of arbitration may cause dependency on the procedures in the future, which implies the bargainers would not engage in good faith negotiations because they would rather hold out for arbitration.
+In other words, repeated use of arbitration may cause future dependency on the procedure, which implies the bargainers would not engage in good faith negotiations because they would rather hold out for arbitration.

 Another concern of repeated use of arbitration is that it might harm the ability to learn from the pain of past disputes.
 While sparse, some limited empirical evidence documents this so-called “narcotic” effect of arbitration.
 Field data research has been dependent on the statistical methods used, so again the laboratory offers useful complementary evidence that is easier to interpret.

-The earliest controlled laboratory study examining the narcotic effect found that arbitration slowed bargainer learning over time .
+The earliest controlled laboratory study examining the narcotic effect finds that arbitration slows bargainer learning over time .
 The more traditional interpretation of the narcotic effect of arbitration is that past use of a procedure increases the likelihood of use for the current dispute, all else being equal.

-Controlled laboratory experiments show that both conventional and final-offer arbitration may be addictive in this sense.
-This again highlights the importance of finding an alternative dispute resolution procedure that promotes voluntary settlement prior to the need to actually use the arbitration procedure.
-A nonbinding stage prior to binding arbitration may help accomplish this goal.
+Controlled laboratory experiments have shown that both conventional and final-offer arbitration may be addictive in this sense.
+Furthermore, this addictive nature of arbitration may be amplified in the presence of other bargainer characteristics.
+For example, one laboratory study shows that a commonplace level of insufficient sleep (approximately six hours per night) increases this narcotic effect of arbitration relative to if the bargainer is well-rested .
+This again highlights the importance of finding an ADR procedure that promotes voluntary settlement prior to the need to actually use the arbitration procedure.
+A nonbinding ADR stage prior to binding arbitration may help accomplish this goal.

 The benefits of a nonbinding stage in alternative dispute resolution

-As noted above, over confidence or optimism is a critical variable in determining whether disputants will reach a voluntary settlement in binding arbitration.
-Thus, any nonbinding alternative dispute resolution procedure that may provide information on the likely outcomes from arbitration could be a useful replacement or preliminary stage to any binding alternative dispute resolution procedure.
-In general, nonbinding mediation (and fact-finding by the mediator) is meant to help in this way and may help de-bias the bargainers.
+As noted above, overconfidence or optimism is a critical variable in determining whether disputants will reach a voluntary settlement in binding arbitration.
+Thus, any nonbinding ADR procedure, such as mediation, that may provide information on the likely outcomes from arbitration could be a useful replacement or preliminary stage to binding ADR procedure.
+In general, nonbinding mediation (and fact-finding by the mediator) is meant to help in this way and may help to render the bargainers’ expectations unbiased.

-To be fair, there is evidence that mediation is widely used and apparently highly successful in the real world.
-But one must be careful to note that mediation is often used for disputes that may not be considered as difficult to resolve as those sent to arbitration.
+To be fair, there is evidence that mediation is widely and successfully used in the real world.
+But it must be noted that mediation is often used for disputes that may not be considered as difficult to resolve as those sent to arbitration.
 So again, the laboratory provides a useful place where mediation and arbitration can be compared for otherwise identical disputes, with all other factors held constant.

-Some laboratory research has examined nonbinding recommendations, as one might see in fact-finding procedures.
-Fact-finding typically provides a recommendation to the interested parties in the dispute, which is no doubt meant to give bargainers a settlement option or focal point for negotiations.
+Some laboratory research has examined nonbinding recommendations, as might be seen in fact-finding procedures.
+Fact-finding typically provides a recommendation to the interested parties in the dispute, which is meant to give bargainers a settlement option or focal point for negotiations.
 Interestingly, a nonbinding recommendation serves to lower the outcome uncertainty for disputants, which may inadvertently raise the likelihood of dispute.
-But what is perhaps more important is that the recommendation may help de-bias overconfident bargainers and serve as a focal point to facilitate settlement.
-The empirical data have shown a dominant focal point effect, such that the nonbinding recommendation treatments in experiments have lower dispute rates relative to conventional arbitration with no recommendation.
+But what is perhaps more important is that the recommendation may help to make overconfident bargainers less biased and serve as a focal point to facilitate settlement.
+The empirical laboratory data have shown a dominant focal point effect, such that experimental treatments with a nonbinding recommendation have lower dispute rates relative to conventional arbitration with no recommendation.

-A follow-up study to the initial laboratory research included a treatment in which a nonbinding recommendation was completely ignored in the final stage of arbitration .
-Even when the recommendation had no impact on an eventual arbitrated settlement, it helped draw the final bargaining positions together and lower the dispute rates relative to an otherwise identical treatment of conventional arbitration.
+A follow-up study to the initial laboratory research includes a treatment in which a nonbinding recommendation is completely ignored in the final stage of arbitration .
+Even when the recommendation is known to have no impact on an eventual arbitrated settlement, it helps draw the final bargaining positions together and lower the dispute rates relative to an otherwise identical treatment of conventional arbitration.
 This is consistent with the hypothesis that the recommendation helps provide beneficial information on what an arbitrator may view as a fair settlement, which reduces optimism.

-In experimental treatment conditions where the recommendation was not ignored but could influence a final arbitrated settlement, dispute rates remained lowest when recommendations were either mostly ignored or mostly adopted.
-A first-stage recommendation that was given an intermediate weight in the arbitrated settlement was perhaps a more indecisive message to bargainers, which would have defeated the point of trying to remove uncertainty to facilitate settlement.
+In experimental treatment conditions where the recommendation is not ignored but could influence a final arbitrated settlement, dispute rates remain lowest when recommendations are either mostly ignored or mostly adopted.
+Recommendations given an intermediate weight in the arbitrated settlement are perhaps viewed as a more indecisive message to bargainers, which could defeat the point of trying to remove uncertainty to facilitate settlement.

 Limitations and gaps

-For all the benefits that laboratory studies of alternative dispute resolution may offer, they have the disadvantage of not being as “real world” as some would like.
-However, care has been taken in most laboratory experiment research to faithfully recreate the essential decision environment of interest; strip away any nonessential details that may serve only to confound results; and offer financial compensation in the experiment that varies with choices made.
+For all the benefits that incentivized laboratory studies of ADR may offer, they have the disadvantage of not being as reflective of the “real world” as some would like.
+However, care has been taken in most laboratory experiment research to faithfully recreate the essential decision environment of interest; strip away any nonessential details that may confound results; and offer financial compensation in the experiment that varies with choices made.
 In the end, laboratory subjects are real people making real choices for real money.
-If an alternative dispute resolution procedure shows serious weaknesses in the lab, it can be assumed that it will not be a success in the real world.
+If an ADR procedure shows serious weaknesses in the lab, it can be assumed that it will not be a success in the real world.

 The lab can help generate relatively low-cost data to test procedures prior to (premature) implementation.
 In this way, the laboratory research can be viewed as a useful first step in studying the effectiveness of arbitration and other dispute resolution mechanisms, but it should not be the only step to take.